-We offer a mandatory credit life insurance for clients and a voluntary Funeral and Hospitalisation Insurance (Hospi-Cash).
+We provide a mandatory credit life insurance for clients and in addition offer a voluntary Funeral and Hospitalisation Insurance (Hospi-Cash).
 We also offer weather index insurance for agriculture loans.
-Credit life insurance and weather index insurance is compulsory to loan clients while funeral and hospitalisation insurance is voluntary and also offered to non-clients.
+Credit life insurance and weather index insurance are bundled with the relevant loan products whereas funeral and hospitalisation insurance is voluntary and also offered to non-clients.